AgenaTrader/AgenaScript-documentation/sources/strategy_programming.md

 ## BarsSinceEntry()
 ### Description
-The property “BarsSinceEntry” returns the number of bars that have occurred since the last entry into the market.
+The property "BarsSinceEntry" returns the number of bars that have occurred since the last entry into the market.

 ### Usage
 ```cs